zentrumnawi/solid-discussions/solid-git-workflow.md

 The version is in the main repository's `package.json` (Line 3), please follow the `Major.minor.patch_tag` to the best of your knowledge; we have no real conventions yet.
 If in doubt, ask a colleague.

+Since the s.o.l.i.d.
+Frontend is a monorepo but the apps are released and deployed independently, there is a difference between the s.o.l.i.d. version (i.e. the actual status of the repository's `dev` branch) and an app's release version.
+The release version (see [release howto](solid-frontend-release.md)) must be set manually.
+The major/minor/patch basics apply as well.

 ### 6. Merge the pull request

 If your task is finished, versioned and the reviewer approved the PR, you can merge the new branch to the `dev` branch.
-This should be done on GitHub and not locally (although it is possible).
+It is recommended to do this on GitHub and not locally (although it is possible).

 Merging on GitHub has the advantage that it is a guided, transparent and comprehensive process and the `dev` branch on the server will always be the most actual.

 Merging locally will result in a local `dev` branch which is newer than on the server.
 This interferes with the "one source of truth"-idea since the actual source of truth is not accessible to everybody.
 So you should rather do it on GitHub and everything will be fine.

-Remember to pull your dev branch after the merge to be up to date (see step 1).
+**Important:** Remember to pull your `dev` branch after the merge to be up to date (see step 1).
+New branches should always be based on the most recent `dev` branch.

 The merged branch will be deleted on the server - but not locally, so be careful not to work in your old branch (you may delete it also locally using `git branch -d <branch-name>`).
-If you need to make changes, create a new branch (i.e. repeat the process starting with step 1).
+If you need to make changes, it is recommended to create a new branch (i.e. repeat the process starting with step 1).

 ### 7. Push to staging

-Once a new patch is merged to the dev branch, it will be automatically deployed on the staging system by the GitHub Actions and it will be visible to the public.
+Once a new patch is merged to the dev branch, it will be automatically deployed on the staging system by the GitHub Actions and it will be visible to the public (or rather to those who know where to look).